raqeebniz/kafla-by-ozair-jk/README.md

 # kafla-by-ozair-jk
 Notes from kafla

-# 🧑‍💻 Freelancing Basics in Easy English
+# 🧑‍💻 Freelancing 101 by Haroon Khalil

 Freelancing means working for yourself, not for a company.
 To grow and succeed, you need more than just skills.
 These 10 points will help you stay focused, work better, and build a strong freelancing career.